Quetzal-framework/quetzal-CRUMBS/README.md

 >*Upsampling*: converting to higher resolution/smaller cells (scale > 1)
     *Downsampling*: converting to lower resolution/larger cell (scale < 1)

 --------------------------------------------------------------------------------
+## :desert: Species Distribution Modeling

+> :bulb: Species Distribution Modeling (SDM, also known as ENM: Environmental Niche Modeling) is an important step of iDDC modeling.
+In its correlative version, these models use presence locations of a species to draw correlations between these coordinates and the value of environmental variables (climate, soil type, vegetation type) at these positions.
+The end result generally consists of some prediction of the habitat suitability over the landscape.
+The main steps are generally the following:
+1. Sample environmental variables at the presence coordinates.
+2. Use a statistical model (e.g., SK-Learn classifiers) to build a mathematical relationship between the species and its environment preferences
+3. Map the species–environment relationship across the study area (interpolation).
+4. Project to past climates (extrapolation)

 ### :earth_africa: Get GBIF observational data

 > :bulb: Species Distribution Modeling (SDM, also known as ENM: Environmental Niche Modeling)